-Evidence of proficiency would normally be either having completed 12 months education in a country that UCL considers to be majority English speaking, 18 months work experience in a country that UCL considers to be majority English speaking, or having achieved a school leaving qualification containing English.
+Evidence of proficiency would normally be either having completed 12 months education in a country that UCL considers to be majority English speaking, 18 months work experience in a country that UCL considers to be majority English speaking, or having achieved a school leaving qualification containing English no more than the summer two years prior to the proposed date of enrolment.
 All of the above must be recent, i.e. having happened no more than 2 years prior to date of enrolment.
 More information can be found here.

 The preferred test is IELTS.

 You will need to accept your offer via the UCAS portal.